WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 An exception is raised if 'Raw', 'Notch', 'Bandpass', or 'FWR' are not keys of the `path_names` dictionary provided.

 An exception is raised if 'Screened', 'Filled', or 'Smooth' are not keys of the `path_names` dictionary provided, and `use_optional` is True.

-A warning is raised if a column from the signal files contains NaN values.

 An exception is raised if `sampling_rate` is less than or equal to 0.